Canadian Queen Elizabeth II Diamond Jubilee Scholarship Program

 Jamal Archer (2016)

 Hello, I am Mr. Jamal Jason Archer a citizen of The Bahamas, I am deeply moved and thankful to be an honored recipient of the Canadian Queen Elizabeth II Diamond Jubilee Scholarship (QES) Program, Common Threads through the Commonwealth, which is administered by the Institute for Health and Social Policy.
 This scholarship is an important indication of how generosity through goodwill and scholarships can further unite the global village.
 I have been admitted into the MSc (Bioethics specialization) in the Department of Family Medicine at McGill University under the supervision of Professor Daniel Weinstock and Dr. Nicholas King.
-My research will be exploring whether physician bias is de facto medical malpractice subsequent to disparities in hospital ward mortality rates.
-This research is concerned with bias treatment of lower-socioeconomic patients on public wards.
+My research is investigating physicians’ perspectives on disclosure and reporting of medical errors in the Bahamas’ healthcare system.
+This research is concerned with patient’s rights to disclosure, examining the limitations of the current error reporting culture, and producing data that can inform the creation of an error disclosure policy.

 To God be the glory.